Minnesota Lawmakers Take Another Shot at Sports Betting Bill

 ST. PAUL, Minn.
 (AP) — Another push for sports betting legislation appears to be gaining momentum as Minnesota lawmakers on Wednesday announced a bipartisan legalization effort.

-Past attempts have failed to get much support in the Legislature and among the state’s tribes.
-Republican and Democratic lawmakers in both chambers have a renewed interest in legalizing sports gambling statewide.
+Republican and Democratic lawmakers in both chambers have a renewed interest in legalizing sports gambling after past attempts failed to get support in the Legislature and among the state’s American Indian tribes.

+Republican Sen. Roger Chamberlain, of Lino Lakes, is leading the effort in the GOP-controlled Senate while Democratic Rep. Zack Stephenson, of Coon Rapids, is preparing to introduce his own bill in the House.

+“We are an island in the Midwest,” Chamberlain said at a news conference Wednesday.
+“The proposal here is good for the tribes, it’s good for the tracks and most importantly, it’s good for the consumers.”

+The Senate bill would allow mobile betting and brick-and-mortar locations at tribal casinos and the state’s two racetracks, which would pay a licensing fee to the state.
+Tribal nations would control mobile licensing and issue sub-licenses to other online gaming vendors, who would be taxed by the state on each transaction outside of tribal lands, though lawmakers said Wednesday that tax rates are still being determined.

-Thirty states and Washington, D.C., offer sports gambling and another three states have legalized it but aren’t yet operational.
-A 2018 Supreme Court ruling opened the door for states to legalize betting on sports.
+Thirty states and Washington, D.C., offer sports gambling, according to data from the American Gaming Association.
+Another three states have legalized it but aren’t yet operational after a 2018 Supreme Court ruling broke a longtime ban and opened the door for states to legalize betting on sports.
+All of the states surrounding Minnesota have some legal form of sports betting.

+Chamberlain said bill language will be ready within a week, and sports betting statewide would go live in the fall of 2023 if the bill is signed into law by Democratic Gov. Tim Walz this year, he said.

+A bill introduced last legislative session by Democratic Sen. Karla Bigham, of Cottage Grove, and Republican Rep. Pat Garofalo, of Farmington, would have allowed on-site sports wagering at tribal casinos for the first year, then mobile betting for those who sign up for an account at a casino.
+Revenue would have been taxed at 6% for on-site betting and 8% for mobile, with the proceeds going to the state’s general fund.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.